valkyriekngt/cymbal-search/README.md

 Visit the [Artifact Registry console](https://console.cloud.google.com/artifacts) to view your Docker image.
 It will take around 10 minutes for the build to complete.

-### 4. Deploy your app on either App Engine or Cloud Run.
+### 4. Deploy your app on either Cloud Run or App Engine.

 #### Option 1: [Cloud Run](https://cloud.google.com/run/docs/building/containers#building_using_a_dockerfile)
 1. If you are running in an Argolis Project, overwrite the Organization Policy as seen [here](https://docs.google.com/document/d/1hkaIOJLsmOqpodfJ7o-sFYcgCqv4u3FdiSotdW-udhE/edit#heading=h.drhib175f9p4) to be able to `unauthenticated invocations`.